strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 In both scenarios, the reconciliation ends with the `KafkaRebalance` custom resource in the `NotReady` state which is reflected into the `Kafka.status.autoRebalance.state` field.

 On the next reconciliation, the scaling up is done already, but the rebalancing cannot run because of the `KafkaRebalance` custom resource in the `NotReady` state.
-The user can fix it by deleting the `KafkaRebalance` custom resource so that on the next reconciliation, the operator will be able to retry an auto-rebalancing, by recreating a new `KafkaRebalance` custom resource getting the added brokers from the `status.autoRebalancing.brokers` for the `add-brokers` mode.
+The user can fix it by deleting the `KafkaRebalance` custom resource, because the operator removed the corresponding finalizer, so that on the next reconciliation, the operator will be able to retry an auto-rebalancing, by recreating a new `KafkaRebalance` custom resource getting the added brokers from the `status.autoRebalancing.brokers` for the `add-brokers` mode.
 Another approach the user can take is removing the `spec.cruiseControl.autoRebalance` (other than deleting the `KafkaRebalance` custom resource) in order to run a manual rebalancing later on.

 ### Auto-rebalancing on scaling down